schooltool-project/schooltool-book/source/sandbox.rst

 appropriate binary package for your host operating system.
 Run the installer and follow the prompts, then start VirtualBox.

-Meanwhile, download the `Ubuntu Server 14.04.1 LTS
+Meanwhile, `download the latest Ubuntu Server 14 LTS
 <http://www.ubuntu.com/download/server>`_ image.
 Note that a 64-bit host OS
 is necessary to support a 64-bit guest OS, so this version of Ubuntu Server will not run on a 32-bit host platform.